KCL-Planning/ROSPlan/_documentation/knowledge/02_DomainMsgs.md

 title: Message 01 Domain Messages
 ---

-The domain is desribed using the following message types:
+The domain is described using the following message types:

 - DomainFormula
 - DomainAssignment